HealthLinkBC File #12a, October 2013

 Speak with a health care provider if you:

-- had a life-threatening reaction to a previous dose of influenza vaccine, or any component of the vaccine;
+- Have had a life-threatening reaction to a previous dose of influenza vaccine, or any component of the vaccine.
+People with egg allergies can be safely immunized with the inactivated influenza vaccine.

-- developed Guillain-Barré Syndrome (GBS) within 8 weeks of getting an influenza vaccine.
+- Developed Guillain-Barré Syndrome (GBS) within 8 weeks of getting an influenza vaccine without another cause being identified.

 GBS is a rare condition that can result in weakness and paralysis of the body's muscles.
 It most commonly occurs after infection, but in rare cases can also occur after some vaccines.
 GBS may be associated with influenza vaccine in about 1 per million recipients.